Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-974-enforce_upload_chunk_size.md

 + The offcial GCB python client and DDS Web portal client will need to be modifed to interface with these chunked upload API extensions.

 + A migration will be needed to remedy any existing uploads that have been marked as completed by the client (i.e. `status.completed_on != null`) and have greater that 1000 chunks (i.e. Swift segments).
+This may be accomplished by increasing the `max_manifest_segements` on the Swift instance.

 ## Process View